 JMIR can offer the following exceptions:

-- the paper can be transferred to JMIR Res Protoc or JMIR Formative Res or, as formative/pilot/feasibility studies do not require registration
+- the paper can be transferred to JMIR Res Protoc or JMIR Formative Res, as formative/pilot/feasibility studies do not require registration

 - "If the purpose is to examine the effect only on the providers rather than patients (for example, provider knowledge or attitudes), then registration is not necessary" (ICMJE).
 JMIR journals also recognize graduate/undergraduate (medical, psychology etc) students (but not elementary/middle/high school students) or other volunteer subjects as a valid exception, although when in doubt, authors should err on the side of caution and register the trial prospectively

-- if a protocol has been published (for example submitted to JMIR Res Protoc) before enrolment, then we may also waive the trial registration mandate, because publication of the protocol meets all of the purposes listed above regarding transparency and prevention of "outcome creep" (see also Why should I publish my protocol or grant proposal?)
+- if a protocol has been published (for example submitted to JMIR Res Protoc) before enrolment, then we may also waive the trial registration mandate, because publication of the protocol is equivalent to trial registration (you will receive a International Registered Report Identifier (IRRID) and meets all of the purposes listed above regarding transparency and prevention of "outcome creep" (see also Why should I publish my protocol or grant proposal?)